Board & Advisors

 KENNETH P. PUCKER

 Ken Pucker is an operating executive, investor and lecturer with a particular focus on assuring the sustainability of capitalism and natural capital.
 Ken spent the majority of his professional career at Timberland where he served as Chief Operating Officer.
 During Ken’s fifteen-year tenure, the brand and business grew from $180M to over $1.6B.
 Timberland was also often cited as a Fortune magazine top 100 best places to work.
 Presently, Ken serves as an Advisory Director at Berkshire Partners.
 In that capacity, Ken supports the work of the consumer and retail group and leads the firm’s ESG (Environmental, Social and Governance) Committee.
-In addition, Ken is and investor and Board Chair of Timbuk2 Designs – a San Francisco based manufacturer of bags and gear and serves on the board of QUINN Foods, based in Boulder, Colorado.
+In addition, Ken is an investor and Board Chair of Timbuk2 Designs – a San Francisco-based manufacturer of bags and gear and serves on the board of QUINN Foods, based in Boulder, Colorado.
 Ken also serves as a board member at the High Meadows Institute, GreenCity Force and the Commonwealth School.
 For the past five years, Ken has taught as a lecturer at the Questrom School of Business at Boston University.
 His course, Leading Sustainable Enterprise, is focused on the evolving management requirements for 21st century leaders.
 Ken graduated cum laude from Middlebury College and received a Master’s of Science in Business Administration from MIT’s Sloan School of Management.
 He lives in Newton with his wife Leslie and their two daughters.

 Julie Sherman is the owner of J Sherman Studio LLC, a boutique graphic design firm in Newton, Massachusetts, which she founded in 2007.
 Julie’s work and study experience include a strong emphasis on studio arts (photography and painting), art history, museum experience, architectural graphics and textile design.
 Julie passionately believes in art education, and she and her team create all the graphic design and visual communication materials for Step Into Art.
 Julie holds a Bachelor’s of Fine Arts from Cornell University and a Masters of Science in communications management from Simmons College.
 She lives in Newton with her husband and two young children.